peterramsing/lost/README.md

 ## Caveats
 - Nesting in the fallback grid system creates gaps a few pixels wide on each side of the nested elements.
 This is due to a rounding issue that affects a lot of fluid grid systems.

+## Something Neat
+- [lost-grid.js](https://github.com/corysimmons/lost-grid.js) - A purely JavaScript version of this grid system.
+You can create your grid system directly in your markup without ever touching a line of preprocessor code.